PBA on Solar Sports: Move to Studio 23

 In December 2010, Solar Entertainment announced that they would be seeking a new broadcast television partner for its PBA coverage due to a planned relaunch of the Solar TV network, with a new lineup aimed more towards women (resulting in the dropping of all other sports programming from its lineup).
 Solar executives held meetings with representatives from ABS-CBN, the GMA Network, and the Associated Broadcasting Company in order to gauge interest in picking up the package, while commissioner Chito Salud made a statement on December 2 that the PBA board's only concern would be Solar's commitment to the rest of their contract with the league.
 On December 12, Salud announced that the PBA's Board of Governors officially approved Solar's request to find a new broadcasting partner.

 On February 8, 2011, the board approved a proposal made by Solar Sports to produce PBA telecasts to air on ABS-CBN's Studio 23 network for the remainder of their contract with the league, beginning with the 2011 Commissioner's Cup.
 Peter Musñgi, vice president of ABS-CBN's sports department, applauded the decision, considering it a "vote of confidence" for Studio 23 and ABS-CBN's sports division as a whole.

 Solar declined to renew its contract beyond the 2011-12 season.
 Sports5 and AKTV became the new official broadcasters of the PBA following the 2011 Governors' Cup.

-Solar aired on Studio 23 it is the last PBA games during the Game 7 of the 2011 Governors' cup between the Petron Blaze Boosters and the Talk 'N Text Tropang Texters.
+Solar aired on Studio 23 it is the last PBA games during the Game 7 of the 2011 Governors' Cup finals between the Petron Blaze Boosters and the Talk 'N Text Tropang Texters.
 Sev Sarmenta, Andy Jao and Quinito Henson were the commentators for its last run.